emmanueljimawo/Project/readme.md

 ### Break down into end to end tests

-These tests tries to cover the total functionality of this App.
+These tests tries to cover the total functionality of this App inorder to eradicate bugs.

 The modules covered are